usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-1/Sprint-3/Digital Service Tech Bootcamp.md

 Think of a contracting file that includes emails, PDFs, performance reviews, and a payment history—that’s a mix of structured and unstructured data.

-### Key Considerations for Government Systems
+### Key considerations for government systems

 As data grows in size and complexity, there are more challenges related to data storage, data transfer, and data processing:

-* Old systems may slow down or fail under the weight
+* Old systems may slow down or fail under the weight.
-* Data must often be moved between different clouds, networks, or storage areas—which can cause delays or added costs
+* Data must often be moved between different clouds, networks, or storage areas—which can cause delays or added costs.
-* Network upgrades and smarter designs are sometimes needed to keep up with demands
+* Network upgrades and smarter designs are sometimes needed to keep up with demands.
-* New data processing techniques or tradeoffs may be needed as data volumes increase
+* New data processing techniques or tradeoffs may be needed as data volumes increase.
-* Ensuring data accuracy and forward/backward compatibility for different use cases can become complex
+* Ensuring data accuracy and forward/backward compatibility for different use cases can become complex.

-Learn more about data analysis by visiting [this page](https://www.coursera.org/articles/data-analysis-tools).
+Learn more about data analysis by visiting [15 Data Analysis Tools and When to Use Them](https://www.coursera.org/articles/data-analysis-tools).

 These are some of the key challenges that are driving agency modernization efforts today, and are likely to come across your desk as an acquisition professional.